dilshadhasnain07/Rosebot/README.md

  __Note__ that going crazy with more threads wont necessarily speed up your bot, given the large amount of sql data accesses, and the way python asynchronous calls work.
  - `BAN_STICKER`: Which sticker to use when banning people.
- -
- - 'ALLOW_EXCL`: Whether to allow using exclamation marks ! for commands as well as /.
+ - `ALLOW_EXCL`: Whether to allow using exclamation marks ! for commands as well as /.

 ### Python dependencies